t-data-h/tdh-gcp/README.md

     => result: gcloud compute scp tdh-anaconda3.tar.gz tdh-m01:tmp/dist/
   ```

-* tdh-remote-format.sh:

-  The GCP instance scripts format attached drives at create, however
-  for situations where the instances are not created by those scripts (like
-  non-GCP hosts), this script will format and mount a sequential set of
-  attached storage via ssh.

 * ssh-hostkey-provision.sh:

   Script for remotely configuring a cluster of hosts for passwordless login
   via a master host.

+* tdh-remote-format.sh:

+  The GCP instance scripts format attached drives at create, however
+  for situations where the instances are not created by those scripts,
+  this script will format and mount a sequential set of attached
+  storage via ssh.

 * tdh-mysql-install.sh: (deprecated)